 Urgent When Guided, Not When Not

 Urgency is another big buzzword that online marketers love to rely on.
-But, again, this is a bit of a misguided tactic that can be fine tuned when you apply some basic psychology to it.
+But, again, this is a bit of a misguided tactic that can be fine-tuned when you apply some basic psychology to it.
 Landing pages often try to rely on a sense of urgency or immediacy with “buy now” or “limited time offer” CTAs.
 They think that ramping up the emotional charge of their CTA is going to increase their conversion rate.

-Well it might, but only if you know how users actually reply to a sense of urgency.
+Well, it might, but only if you know how users actually reply to a sense of urgency.
 People actually aren’t that susceptible to a sense of urgency when it’s conveyed by someone else.

 Moz has a great piece that discusses different psychological studies that you can employ in your CRO which discusses this very topic.

-What the urgency study showed was that people were often quick to right off the urgency of a message or threat by rationalizing it away if they weren’t provided with clear guidance on how to solve the problem.
+What the urgency study showed was that people were often quick to write off the urgency of a message or threat by rationalizing it away if they weren’t provided with clear guidance on how to solve the problem.
 If they were given an urgent message, but no guidance on where to go or who to talk to, they decided it wasn’t their problem.